SuperDARN/rst/README.md

    adding:

         # bash profile for rst
-        export RSTPATH="INSTALL LOCATION"/VTRST3.5
+        export RSTPATH="INSTALL LOCATION"/rst
         . $RSTPATH/.profile.bash

-   where the INSTALL LOCATION is the path with the VTRST3.5 repository has been copied to on your computer.
+   where the INSTALL LOCATION is the path with the RST repository that has been copied to your computer.

-   Also, you'll need to edit the location that your netCDF package was installed at by editing the entry in the ~/VTRST3.5/.profile/base.bash file:
+   Also, you'll need to edit the CDF_PATH entry in ~/rst/.profile/base.bash and the IDL_IPATH entry in the ~/rst/.profile/ild.bash file.

-        export NETCDF_PATH="/usr/include"

-   The given example is where Ubuntu 12.04 placed the netcdf.h file using the apt-get package manager.

    In order to load the environment variables you just setup, you'll need to close your current terminal and open a new terminal.

-2. With CDF library, you will need to copy a few choice files into certain places.
+2. With CDF library, you will need to copy a cdf.h file into one particular place.
 Namely:

-        Copy the cdf.h file into ~/VTRST3.5/codebase/analysis/src.lib/cdf/rcdf.1.5/include/
+        Copy the cdf.h file into ~/rst/codebase/analysis/src.lib/cdf/rcdf.1.5/include/
-        Copy the libcdf.a and libcdf.so into ~/VTRST3.5/lib/

 3. Run 'make.build' from the command line.
 This runs a helper script that sets up other compiling code.
-The source code for make.build can be found in ~/build/script/
+The source code for make.build can be found in ~/rst/build/script/

 4. Run 'make.code superdarn rst' to compile all of the code.
 This runs a script to find all of the source codes and compile them into binaries.
 A log of this compilation is stored in ${LOGPATH}.

-5. If compilation fails at aacgmdlm.1.10 you will need to do the following:

-	Copy the idl_export.h file into ~/VTRST3.5/include/superdarn

 Again...this may not be everything, but we'll start here now.

-##To do's:

-- Need to restore functionality to dmaptoncdf.1.11.
-This package was tarred up so that the code could compile.
-Whenever this package is in the codebase, the rst doesn't compile as it is missing a .h file.  __SOLVED:__ Seems as though netcdf has been added to several install package managers as seen in the notes above!